myshell-ai/AIlice/README.md

 For users whose hardware capabilities are insufficient to run open-source models locally and who are unable to obtain API keys for commercial models, they can try the following options:

 - **openrouter** This service can route your inference requests to various open-source or commercial models without the need to deploy open-source models locally or apply for API keys for various commercial models.
 It's a fantastic choice.
-AIlice automatically supports all models in OpenRouter.
+Ailice automatically supports all models in OpenRouter.
 You can choose autorouter:openrouter/auto to let the autorouter automatically route for you, or you can specify any specific model configured in the config.json file.
 Thank @babybirdprd for recommending OpenRouter to me.

-- **groq:llama3-70b-8192** Of course, AIlice also supports other models under Groq.
+- **groq:llama3-70b-8192** Of course, Ailice also supports other models under Groq.
 One issue with running under Groq is that it's easy to exceed rate limits, so it can only be used for simple experiments.

 <a name="the-most-outstanding-open-source-model"></a>